-E2608 series detectors-transmitters belong to the PluraSens® family of multifunctional measurement instruments.
+E2648 series heavy duty detectors-transmitters belong to the PluraSens® family of multifunctional measurement instruments.
 The instruments utilize gas sensors of various types with excellent repeatability, stability, and long lifetime.
+Due to its IP66 enclosure of die-cast aluminum, the device may be used under harsh conditions.

-The E2608 series provides two independent analog outputs OUT1 and OUT2, user-selectable to 4-20 mA or 0-10 V. RS485 Modbus RTU digital communication interface allows easy instrument configuration and integration into various automation systems.
+The E2648 series provides two independent analog outputs OUT1 and OUT2, user-selectable to 4-20 mA or 0-10 V, proportional to gas concentrations.
+RS485 Modbus RTU digital communication interface allows easy instrument configuration and integration into various automation systems.